Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

 \subsection{Analytic combinatorics framework}

 Let $f = (f_n)_{n\in\N} \in\R_+^{\N}$ be a sequence of non-negative numbers.
 The (ordinary) generating function (related to the $z$-transform) associated to $f$ is the function $F(z) = \sum_{n = 0}^\infty f_n z^n$.
-An important example in the following is the geometric sequence $f_n = r^n$, for which
+An important example in the following is the geometric sequence $f_n = a^n$, for which

 Given a generating function $F(z)$, we denote the $n$-th term of its associated sequence by $[z^n]F(z)$.
 In other words, with the previous notation, $[z^n]F(z) = f_n$.
 Analytic combinatorics~\cite{FS09} is a branch of combinatorics whose aim is the study of such sequences, and, in particular, the relation between the singularities of the generating function and the asymptotic behaviour of $f$.
+We denote by $r_F$ the dominant singularity of $F$.
+In the following, we only use rational fractions, and the dominant singularity corresponds to the smallest root of the denominator.
+For example, the dominant singularity of $F(z)$ in Equation~\eqref{eq:geom} is $r_F = a^{-1}$.

-In the following, we apply the framework of analytic combinatorics to simplify some calculations, in particular, when computing error bounds for backlogs and delays.
+Next, we apply the framework of analytic combinatorics to simplify some SNC calculations, in particular, when computing error bounds for backlogs and delays.
+Let us first present some operations on sequences and their associated generating functions.